 The short answer is, No. If the only insurance coverage your construction business has is a contractors insurance policy, you are in danger.
 Your General Contractors general liability coverage is inadequate when it comes to claims relating to asbestos illness.

 Construction is one of the most dangerous professions in the US.
 The hazards on a construction site go beyond bodily injury from falls, negligence or accidents.
-Apart from typical workplace bodily injuries, General Contractors are exposed to life-threatening asbestos exposure.
+Apart from typical workplace bodily injuries.
+Life-threatening asbestos exposure threatens General Contractors.

 As a General Contractor (or in fact anyone with a contracting business) the effects of exposure and inhalation of asbestos fibers disturbed on a construction site have been catastrophic, long-term and even fatal.
 Asbestos contains microscopic fibers.
-It is when these are disturbed and released into the air that the trouble starts.
+It is when you disturb these fibres and they release into the air that the trouble starts.

 Is Asbestos Really A Danger For Contracting Businesses?

-Every year 3000 cases of mesothelioma are diagnosed in the US, and 90% of these patients were exposed to asbestos.
+The diagnosis is 3000 cases of mesothelioma in the US every year.
+90% of these patients were exposed to asbestos.
 Between 1999 and 2015, 45,221 deaths were reported due to the mesothelioma.
 These figures are terrifying, and the plumbing industry must take serious measures to prevent asbestos exposure.

 Asbestos is a banned substance in more than 60 countries, but this is not the case across the US.

-Due to the type of work you do, General Contractors and other contracting businesses may be exposed to asbestos on construction sites.
-This includes exposure to building materials made of asbestos or asbestos that is disturbed during the process of construction.
+Due to the type of work you do, General Contractors and other contracting businesses receive asbestos exposure on construction sites.
+This includes exposure to building materials made of asbestos or disturbing asbestos during the process of construction.

 This means that more than one company may be responsible.
 For instance, this includes General Contractors who continue to use asbestos-containing products, owners of asbestos-contaminated properties, and manufacturers of products containing asbestos.